Youssef-Mustafa/Machine-Learning-Algorithms/readme.md

 │   └── other_algorithms.py     # Future algorithms
 ├── /data                     # Datasets used in the project │   └── sample_dataset.csv
-├── /tests                    # Unit tests for the algorithms │   ├── test_linear_regression.py
-│   └── other_algorithm_tests.py
 ├── README.md                 # This file
 ├── requirements.txt          # List of dependencies
 ├── LICENSE                   # License information